Participants:

 User flow template

-Show how users move through your product
+Envision how users will engage with your product

 Use this template to visualize the flow of how a user interacts with your product.
 By visualizing the steps and relationships between user interactions, the user flow template helps product managers and designers stay on the same page.